IntersectAustralia/excel-fu/module-2/index.markdown

 ## PivotTables

-Filtering is great for viewing a subset of the data.
-But what if you want to know how many days the maximum wind gust was a Westerly as compared to other wind directions?
-For this we need to aggregate our data, and a PivotTable is well suited to this task.
+Filtering (as we discovered in the last exercise) is great for viewing a subset of the data.
+But what if you want to know how many days the maximum wind gust direction was a Westerly as compared to other wind directions?
+For this we need to aggregate our data, and a Pivot Table is well suited to this task.

 ### Steps

-To add a PivotTable:
+To add a Pivot Table:

 1. Select your data, including the header row.

 2. Select **PivotTable...** from the **Data** menu (on a Mac) **or** (on a PC) **click** the **Insert** ribbon and select **Pivot Table**.

-3. In the resulting dialog box, ensure "New worksheet" is selected and click the ```OK``` button:
+3. In the resulting dialog box, ensure "New worksheet" is selected as the destination for your pivot table and click the ```OK``` button:

     ![PivotTable dialog](16.png)

 4. A new worksheet will be inserted and the **PivotTable Builder** will appear.
-Configure it by **dragging** the **"Direction of maximum wind gust"** field as shown:
+Configure it by **dragging** the **"Direction of maximum wind gust"** field into both the **Row labels** and **Values** boxes as shown:

     ![PivotTable builder](17.png)

+5. Close the Pivot Table Builder.

 <div class="note">
 You should now have a PivotTable, as below.